-- [Clean Energy Caucus/Unitil/NGRID/MA DOER/General Electric] Time varying rates should be determined based on the same benefit-cost analysis framework as that used to determine metering and other grid modernizing technology cost-effectiveness.
-The analysis should consider the benefits and costs of alternative TVR designs and whether customers should optinto, or opt-out of, the default TVR option. - [Office of the Attorney General/Low Income Network] Time Varying Rates must not be mandatory for residential or low-income customers; consumers should be allowed to opt-in to TVR options. - 3.
-[NSTAR/WMECO]: TVR must not be made mandatory.
+- [CEC[Clean Energy Caucus/Unitil/NGRID] Time varying rates should be determined based on the same benefit-cost analysis framework as that used to determine metering and other grid modernizing technology cost-effectiveness.
+The analysis should consider the benefits and costs of alternative TVR designs and whether customers should opt-into, or opt-out of, the default TVR option. - 2.
+[AGO] Time Varying Rates must not be mandatory for residential or low-income customers; consumers should be allowed to opt-in to TVR options. - 3.
+[NSTAR/WMECO:]: TVR must not be made mandatory.
 Consumers should be allowed to opt-in to additional rate options. - 4.
 [Retailers/CLC] Basic Service or competitive retail supply for residential and small commercial customers should not be subject to a TVR design option but rather remain consistent with the present default service market design.
 However, the distribution utilities should have the opportunity to provide TVR for the transmission and distribution portion of the bill and consumers should be allowed to voluntarily opt-in to this TVR option.